open-mmlab/mmocr/docs/en/basic_concepts/evaluation.md

 # Use CharMetric for text recognition task
 val_evaluator = [dict(type='CharMetric')]

-# In addition, MMOCR also supports the combination evaluation of multiple metrics for the same task, such as using WordMetric and CharMetric at the same time
+# In addition, MMOCR also supports the combined evaluation of multiple metrics for the same task, such as using WordMetric and CharMetric at the same time
 val_evaluator = [
     dict(type='WordMetric', mode=['exact', 'ignore_case', 'ignore_case_symbol']),
     dict(type='CharMetric')